-Interoperability standards are vital to scaling up health data use, even more so given the rise of patient and citizen generated data. i~HD staff and experts have a long history of developing international health data interoperability standards, and their adoption into products and health ecosystems, connecting clinical information between silos to enable safer and more effictive patient care, and big data research.
+Interoperability standards are vital to scaling up health data use, even more so given the rise of patient and citizen generated data. i~HD staff and experts have a long history of developing international health data interoperability standards, and their adoption into products and health ecosystems, connecting clinical information between silos to enable safer and more effective patient care, and big data research.

 CERTIFICATES & SEALS

 Organisations handling health data want to provide assurance they do so in trustworthy ways. i~HD programmes offer audits for data, ICT systems, information governance and skills.
-As a neutral institute, i~HD is best positioned to award quality labels to stakeholders that showcase their engagement, quality and accountability. to similar health ICT systems.
+As a neutral institute, i~HD is best positioned to award quality labels to stakeholders that showcase their engagement, quality and accountability.

 We know that everybody needs to do more, and invest more, in health data through improved models of healthcare delivery, patient empowerment, and the development of innovative diagnostics and treatments.
 We help to stimulate this multi-stakeholder momentum through conferences, workshops, think tanks, education and policy influence.